Special Conditions in Sale of Land Contracts

 Why trust Johnston Withers Lawyers as your Conveyancer or your Property Lawyer

 At Johnston Withers Lawyers our registered conveyancers and property lawyers have extensive experience in preparing special conditions and explaining the special conditions to parties.
-If you are a seller, buyer or sales agent and require any assistance with drafting or need advice in relation to any special conditions, please contact Michael Stannard or Gemma Wallace on (08) 8231 1110 or get in touch online.
+If you are a seller, buyer or sales agent and require any assistance with drafting or need advice in relation to any special conditions, please contact Gemma Wallace on (08) 8231 1110 or get in touch online.

 The content of this article is intended to provide a general guide to the subject matter.
 It is not legal advice.
 Specialist advice should be sought about your specific circumstances.